A Bug's Life

 0/5

-There is no sexual content or nudity in this film as it focuses entirely on the adventures of insects.
+There is no sexual content or nudity in this film, as it focuses entirely on the adventures and relationships of the insect characters.

 Violence & Gore